Office of Community Service and Social Justice

-The Office of Community Service & Social Justice (CSSJ) is a program that supports students to serve our community as volunteers who walk with those in need.
+The Office of Community Service & Social Justice (CSSJ) oversees service-learning programs for students to engage as learners who walk with those in need.
 As a vital aspect of our Ignatian character, we invite our SI students to engage in service with and for others, both as a part of their academic requirements and as a part of their everyday lives.
 We encourage participation and commitment to social justice using the teachings of Fr.
 Pedro Arrupe, SJ and his influential speech "Men for Others: Education for Social Justice and Action Today."

 - track and support for students' progress towards fulfilling their Community Service Graduation Requirement

 - Reflect on their service experiences

 - discern a proper agency placement for their Core Service Project